 The school that was the focus of the initiatives in this study was a rural primary school located in Lugari district.
 Lugari district is a rural district whose main economic activity is subsistence farming particularly planting of maize and beans.
 The district is mainly served by earth roads.
-Most of the school walls and floors were made of mud and loose soil respectively.
+Most of the school walls and floors were ma

 The school infrastructure and learning materials such as textbooks were very minimal or non-existent.
-The school, like others in the Western parts of Kenya had large classes of more than 83 students with some students sitting on the floor for lack of desks (Glennerster, Kremer, Mbiti &Takayarasha, 2011).
+The school, like others in the Western parts of Kenya had large classes of more than 83 students with some students sitting on the floor for I by this author are described as being in challenging educational contexts.

-Most teachers in schools in Kenya with features such as those mentioned above will normally have had pre-service teacher training, consisting of two years in a teacher training colleges, which are spread across the country.
-For the purposes of this paper schools such as the one reported by this author are described as being in challenging educational contexts.
 Challenging educational contexts in this paper should be understood as those contexts with environmental, social and infrastructural constraints such as lack of universal access to formal learning, threats to such learning activities resulting from cultural or religious reasons, lack of access to electricity, lack of clean water and sanitation and other access limitations linked directly to poverty (Onguko, 2012).